-Dr. Miklancie, assistant professor of nursing, has more than 18 years of pediatric experience, 20 years of neonatal intensive care unit experience, and 10 years of general medical-surgical experience.
+Dr. Miklancie, associate professor of nursing, has more than 18 years of pediatric experience, 20 years of neonatal intensive care unit experience, and 10 years of general medical-surgical experience.
 She has taught since 1984, in areas such as intermediate and advanced technologies, lab settings, and leadership/management.
 She has taught in the Second Degree program since it opened in 2002, as well as at the graduate level.

 Her research focuses on nursing education, and her dissertation topic of study was The Spiritual Lived Experience of Nurse Educators Within the Context of Their Teaching Practice.
 She has conducted research on the topic of spirituality and student nurses during their educational experience.